 There's only one thing worse than green water - and that's tea colored or brown water.
-Often times, the end fall, beginning of winter brings with it discolored water.
-Generally caused by one of two reasons:
+Often times, the end of fall, beginning of winter brings with it discolored water.
+This generally occurs because of one of two reasons:

 The first being tea-colored water.
-When leaves fall into your pond and sit, breakdown, they release tannins.
-They for the most part stain the water.
-Creating a type of all-natural tea.
+When leaves fall into your pond and sit, they break down, releasing tannins.
+For the most part, they stain the water, creating a type of all-natural tea.
 This is the most common cause of tea colored or brown water.

 Once we pinpoint what's causing the discoloration, we can treat accordingly.

 First, clean the pond.
 Because both causes start with an abundance of organics, your first action is to rid the bottom of the pond of that debris.
 Remove any muck, leaves, etc. Use a pond vacuum, net, or drain the entire pond if necessary.

 For the tea-colored water, use activated carbon, which is chemical filtration.
 The carbon will absorb the colors, leaving behind clear water.
 You'll add this to a media bag and place in either your skimmer or waterfall water.
 Anywhere that has a constant flow.

 For the sediment issue, add beneficial bacteria.
 The beneficial bacteria will digest any accumulated organic debris and eliminate the brown water.